SaaS Compliance

 Pros

-• Native Indian payroll engine with real-time rule updates
+• Native India payroll engine with real-time rule updates.

-• Explicitly lists core statutory compliances (PF, ESI, PT, TDS)
+• Comprehensive statutory compliance coverage (PF, ESI, PT, TDS).

 Cons

-• F&F settlement timeline (48-hour) not specified
+• The 48-hour F&F settlement timeline is not explicitly confirmed.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.